Early Learning Study at Harvard

 You might remember that when we began the study, we wanted to make sure the participating children were like all of the 3- and 4-year-old children in Massachusetts.
 To do so, the study team picked over 150 communities by chance and invited every 3- and 4-year-old from those communities to be part of the study.
 That way we are confident that the children in our study are similar to children from across state.
 This year, your child is being invited to participate again now that they are 4 or 5 years old.

 If you are new to the study with a child in Kindergarten…

 We are interested in learning about all the settings where children learn and grow and that includes Kindergarten!
 Now that many of the children in our study are 5 years old and in Kindergarten, we are hoping to learn more about their classrooms and their classmates and so we are inviting new Kindergartners to join us.
 We’ve asked you to join us because your child is in a Kindergarten class with a child who joined the study last year.

 Public health framework

-This is a population-based study within the state of Massachusetts; the study involves a representative sample of both children and the settings in which they are receiving their early education and care.
+This population-based study in Massachusetts involves a representative sample of both children and the settings in which they receive their early education and care.

-The study begins with a cohort of 3- and 4 year-olds that is representative on demographic indicators (e.g. language, ethnicity, family income) of all 3 and 4 year-olds across Massachusetts.
+The study begins with a cohort of 3- and 4-year-olds who are demographically representative (for example, by language, ethnicity, and family income) of all 3- and 4-year-olds across Massachusetts.

-We are examining key domains of learning and development, including cognition, social-emotional skills, language, and neuro-physiology.
-Simultaneously, we are examining the nature and quality of the settings where children receive their early education and care.
+We are examining key domains of learning and development—including cognition, social-emotional skills, language, and neurophysiology—as well as the nature and quality of the settings where children receive their early education and care.